AiratGaliev/panoply/README.md

 Thanks to everyone who’s supported Panoply over the years — it’s been a dream come true to develop this software, and to have folks take an enthusiastic interest in it.
 I've still got a lot of thoughts (maybe even some good ones!) about where authoring tools for digital comics need to go, but for now I'm choosing to focus on [other endeavors](https://erikloyer.com).
 Cheers!

+# Getting started

+Visit the [release page](https://github.com/eloyer/panoply/releases/tag/1.7.2) to download the main Panoply 1.7.2 package, documentation, and optional LeanLocalization and PlayMaker packages, or download the source project.

 # Helpful links

 [Marketing page](https://opertoon.com/panoply)